Learning Pods & Microschools

 The Academic Collaborative for Excellence (ACE / KYACE.org) is an educational initiative dedicated to creating instructional choices for families and educators.
 We are beginning in the Commonwealth of Kentucky with plans to serve families nationwide.

 Why The Need?
-In some areas, private educational institutions are an option, although this may be cost prohibitive.
+In some areas, private educational institutions are an option, although this may be cost-prohibitive.
 Furthermore, many rural areas do not have an educational alternative to the local school district.
-Homeschooling is yet another option, but some parents feel uncertain about the prospect of personally guiding a child’s education, and those who are confident in homeschool may find their children to be less productive in the familiar comforts of home.
+Homeschooling is yet another option, but some parents feel uncertain about the prospect of personally guiding a child’s education, and those who are confident in homeschooling may find their children to be less productive in the familiar comforts of home.

 Financial Needs In hopes of keeping this opportunity accessible for families, the suggested minimum price is $450-500 per month per child; however, every pod is different and may choose to incorporate more options or may have greater overhead, which may increase the initial cost.
-Some locations may need to pay leasing fees, utilities, liability insurance, or other necessary costs while others may benefit from community members who feel led to assist in defraying costs by offering space or services in kind.
-Again, the minimum is a suggestion, but can be altered due to surplus or need of the learning pod.
+Some locations may need to pay leasing fees, utilities, liability insurance, or other necessary costs.
+In contrast, others may benefit from community members who feel led to assist in defraying costs by offering space or services in kind.
+Again, the minimum is a suggestion but can be altered due to the surplus or need for the learning pod.

 Get in touch